syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Background color of the thickness button in thickness selector toolbar.
+            Border color of the thickness button when it is in disabled state.
             <br/>
             <br/>
         </td>